 - Dr. Erica Rothblum, Head of Pressman Academy

 Security was taken very seriously on this project, meeting with 3 different security consultants over the course of a year.
-We worked between the consultants and Temple Beth Am to create a manageable plan that worked with both the openness of the school, the budget and the need for safe spaces to retreat to in emergencies.
+Berliner between the consultants and Temple Beth Am to create a manageable plan that balanced both the openness of the school, the budget, and the need for safe spaces to retreat to in emergencies.
 The quiet time spaces, or caves, are soft-surfaced calming spaces that can quickly become saferooms, complete with bullet proof walls and doors.